Dracopristis: Classification

 Dracopristis was part of the chondrichthyan order Ctenacathiformes, which were likely part of the subclass Elasmobranchii and were thus relatives of living sharks and rays.
-Despite often being informally called "sharks", ctenacanths were outside of the division Selachii and are not considered "true" sharks.
-Compared with sharks, the ctenacanths had greatly enlarged ornamented fin spines, proportionally large mouths, and akinetic jaw suspension.
-Genera such as Bandringa and Sphenacanthus (traditionally considered ctenacanthiforms) have been recovered elsewhere within the Euselachii, indicating the group as traditionally defined may not be monophyletic.
+Despite often being informally called "sharks", ctenacanths were outside of the division Selachii and are not considered true sharks.
+Compared with sharks, the ctenacanths had greatly enlarged ornamented fin spines, proportionally large mouths, and an immobile jaw.
+Genera such as Bandringa and Sphenacanthus (traditionally considered ctenacanthiforms) have been recovered elsewhere within the Euselachii, indicating the group as traditionally defined may not be monophyletic (a natural group).
 Rather than being elasmobranchs, it has alternatively been suggested that ctenacanths instead diverged much earlier and were on the stem of Chondrichthyes.

 In the 2021 description of Dracopristis hoffmanorum, cladistic analyses were performed which found that the genus was most closely related to the Devonian genus Ctenacanthus.
 It was also suggested that ctenacanthiforms are closer to crown group euselachians than to other cladodont chondricthyans such as Symmoriiformes.
-In a 2024 publication describing the ctenacanths Troglocladodus trimblei and Glikmanius careforum, Hodnett and coauthors placed Dracopristis in the newly-erected family Heslerodidae alongside the genera Glikmanius, Heslerodus, Avonacanthus, and Kaibabvenator.
+In a 2024 paper describing the ctenacanths Troglocladodus trimblei and Glikmanius careforum, Hodnett and coauthors placed Dracopristis in the newly-erected family Heslerodidae alongside the genera Glikmanius, Heslerodus, Avonacanthus, and Kaibabvenator.

 Paleoecology and paleobiology

 During the Pennsylvanian, New Mexico was covered by a vast seaway.
 Dracopristis would have lived in the shallow coastal waters of this seaway, and probably would have been an ambush predator.
-It may have hunted small animals such as fish and crustaceans, and its teeth show adaptations for grasping and crushing its prey.
+It may have hunted small animals such as fish and crustaceans, and its teeth show adaptations for grasping and crushing prey.
 As in other ctenacanths, its dorsal fin spines may have served as protection from larger predators.
 The shape of Dracopristis' pectoral fins suggests it lived a nektobenthic (bottom dwelling) lifestyle, due to similarities to those of living benthic sharks.
-D. hoffmanorum may have been a specialist of brackish-water habitats, and its ecology has been compared with that of the bull shark and common sawfish.
+D. hoffmanorum may have been a specialist of brackish water habitats, and its ecology has been compared with that of the bull shark and common sawfish.